qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 Displaying the tweets
 ~~~~~~~~~~~~~~~~~~~~~

-Now that we have the tweets for a certain user, it’s gonna be pretty
+Now that we have the tweets for a certain user, it's gonna be pretty
 easy to display them.
 All we need for that is a
 ``qx.ui.mobile.list.List`` and to set up some data binding.
 Lets proceed
 with the tutorial.

 First we have to add the following ``_initialize``
-method to the members section of the “Tweets” page.
+method to the members section of the "Tweets" page.
 ::

     members : {